Alstom, Bombardier shares fall after $6.7 billion rail deal

 Regarding job cuts, “the project, such as it has been presented to us, does not seem to be leading down that road, but we remain very vigilant,” Patrick de Cara, a representative for the CFDT union at Alstom, said.

-Reporting by Sudip Kar-Gupta in Paris and Allision Lampert in Montreal; Editing by Edmund Blair and Matthew Lewis
+Reporting by Sudip Kar-Gupta in Paris, Allision Lampert in Montreal and Maya Nikolaeva in Paris; Editing by Edmund Blair, Matthew Lewis and Tom Brown